Streaming algorithms for groups and semigroups: Introduction

-The word problem for a finitely generated group $G$ is the following computational problem: Fix a finite set of generators $\Sigma$ for $G$ (which means that every element of $G$ can be written as a finite product of elements from $\Sigma$.
+The starting point of this work is the word problem for a finitely generated group $G$.
+It is defined as follows: Fix a finite set of generators $\Sigma$ for $G$, where w.l.o.g.~$a^{-1} \in \Sigma$ for every $a \in \Sigma$.
+Hence, every element of $G$ can be written as a finite product of elements from $\Sigma$.
 The input for the word problem is a finite word $a_1 a_2 \cdots a_n$ over the alphabet $\Sigma$ and the question is whether this word evaluates to the group identity of $G$.
 The word problem was introduced by Dehn in 1911 \cite{Dehn11}.
-It is arguably the most important computational problem in group theory and has been studied by group theorists as well as computer scientists; see \cite{Mill92} for a good survey.
-In recent years, complexity theoretic investigations of word problems moved into the focus.
+It is arguably the most important computational problem in group theory and has been studied by group theorists as well as computer scientists; see \cite{Mill92} for a survey.
+Since the 1970s, complexity theoretic investigations of word problems also moved into focus.
 For many important classes of groups it turned out that the word problem belongs to low-level complexity classes.
-The first result in this direction was proved by Lipton and Zalcstein \cite{LiZa77} (if the field $F$ has characteristic zero) and Simon \cite{Sim79} (if the field $F$ has prime characteristic): if $G$ is a finitely generated linear group over an arbitrary field $F$ (i.e., a finitely generated group of invertible matrices over $F$), then the word problem for $G$ can be solved in deterministic logarithmic space.
+An important result in this direction was proved by Lipton and Zalcstein \cite{LiZa77} and Simon \cite{Sim79}: if $G$ is a finitely generated linear group over an arbitrary field $F$ (i.e., a finitely generated group of invertible matrices over $F$), then the word problem for $G$ can be solved in deterministic logarithmic space.
+Lipton and Zalcstein considered the case of a field $F$ of characteristic zero, and Simon covered the case of prime characteristic.
 Related results can be found in \cite{KonigL18algo,Weiss16BS}.

-The word problem of a group $G$ with a finite generating set $\Sigma$ can be identified with a formal language $\WP(G,\Sigma)$ consisting of all words over the alphabet $\Sigma$ that evaluate to the group identity of $G$.
-Language theoretic aspects of the word problem have been studied intensively in the past.
-For instance, Anissimov and Seifert \cite{AniSeif75} showed that $\WP(G,\Sigma)$ is regular if and only if $G$ is finite, and Muller and Schupp showed that $\WP(G,\Sigma)$ is context-free \cite{MuSch83} if and only if $G$ is virtually free,\footnote{If $C$ is a property or class of groups, then a group $G$ is called virtually $C$, if $G$ is a finite extension of a $C$-group.} see \cite{HRR2017} for an overview.
+Language-theoretic aspects of the word problem have also been studied extensively.
+In this context, the word problem of a group $G$ with a finite generating set $\Sigma$ is identified with the formal language $\WP(G,\Sigma)$ consisting of all words over the alphabet~$\Sigma$ that evaluate to the identity element of $G$.
+For instance, Anissimov~\cite{Ani71} showed that $\WP(G,\Sigma)$ is regular if and only if $G$ is finite, and Muller and Schupp~\cite{MuSch83} showed that $\WP(G,\Sigma)$ is context-free if and only if $G$ is virtually free.\footnote{For a class of groups $\mathcal{C}$, a group $G$ is called virtually $\mathcal{C}$ if it has a finite-index subgroup in $\mathcal{C}$.} For an overview of results in this direction, we refer to \cite{HRR2017}.